If you’re a business owner then life has been difficult over the last few years. A growth mindset was needed to keep going…

-I keep myself positive and project my targets.
-How many clients I need each month, how to draw more potential patients into my clinic and how to create the right space.
-All of these come back to the same level of thought and feelings as the mindset of a therapist.
+I am positive and project my targets.
+Considering, how many clients I need each month.
+I review how to draw more potential patients into my clinic and how to create the right space.
+These come back to the same level of thought and feelings as the mindset of a therapist.

-- Connect with them through the breath, eye contact and being aware of my thoughts and feeling.
+Connect with clients through the breath, eye contact and being aware of my thoughts and feeling.

 During the consultation space, time and mindful breathing is important to engage.
 Eye contact and focusing on the breath.
 I am aware of my own inner emotions and how they interact with my clients.
 I am also aware their emotions.
 The awareness with this interaction is part of the therapeutic relationship.

 Whilst empowering my patients to make changes within their lifestyle I build a rapport.
 Offer the best treatment I can on the day and explain the diagnosis in layman’s terms.

 With an explanation of diagnosis the patient feels ready to change their mindset.
 I aim to help improve their mind, body and spirit.

 As the patient starts to see changes in their well-being and improvements in their main complaint, I know I am on the right track and patient is also aware.
 The patient often has improved sleep, increase in energy and are feeling better.